 As has been discussed, obtaining a post-secondary degree is becoming increasingly more necessary when seeking employment.
-Cost is one of the barriers that is most commonly voiced by those seeking higher education.
-The cost of a college degree in the U.S. has increased 1,120% over the past 30 years, four times the rate of the consumer price index.^{xxv} According to The College Board, an organization that prepares and administers standardized tests that are used in college admission and placement, the projected four-year tuition and fees for enrolling at a public university for an in-state resident in 2015 would cost approximately \$39,400.
-By the year 2033, it is estimated that the same scenario will cost \$94,800.^{xxvi} These studies paint a clear picture as to why students are becoming increasingly indebted when investing in their education.
+However, for some, there are many barriers to doing so.
+Cost is one of the barriers that is most commonly voiced.
+Availability of higher education does not necessarily imply affordability, and vis versa.
+The Huffington Post published an article in 2012 explaining how the cost of a college degree in the U.S. has increased 1,120% over the past 30 years, four times the rate of the consumer price index25.
+According to The College Board, an organization that prepares and administers standardized tests that are used in college admission and placement, the projected four-year tuition and fees for enrolling at a public university for and in-state resident in 2015 will cost approximately \$39,400.
+By the year 2033, it is estimated that the same scenario will cost \$94,80026.
+These studies paint a clear picture as to why students are becoming increasingly indebted when investing in their education.

-Figures 16-19 indicate the cost per year, graduation rates, loan default rate, and median borrowing level at higher education institutions in the Great Rivers Region.
+Figures 17-20 indicate the cost per year, graduation rates, loan default rate, and median borrowing level at higher education institutions in the Great Rivers Region.
 Table 8 shows the change in average net cost at each institution from 2008-2010.
+These measurements are important considerations when choosing an institution for a number of reasons.
 The cost of education is an important consideration because of its effect on future debt.
 Students who do not have the luxury of extensive savings will require financial aid to cover the cost of college.
 Some forms of financial aid must be repaid after completing school regardless of whether the student completes his or her degree.
 This is an important consideration because, depending on a graduate's ultimate occupation and salary, his or her debt may be difficult to pay off in a timely manner.
-The default rate of an institution is also an important consideration because it reflects the likelihood of students repaying their financial aid.
+The default rate of an institution is also an important consideration because it determines the likelihood of repaying financial aid.
 Some lenders will not loan money to students attending institutions with high default rates.
 The graduation rate of an institution should also be considered when choosing a college or university.
-The percentage of college graduates at a given institution may be influenced by the size of an average college class, faculty hiring practices, quality of curriculum, age of the student, full- or part-time status, the amount spent per student, and availability of support staff.
+The percentage of college graduates at a given institution may be influenced by a variety of factors including: the size of an average college class, faculty hiring practices, quality of curriculum, age of the student, full- or part-time status, the amount spent per student, and availability of support staff.